Submission guide

 As the above life cycle chart shows, the SIP is a disposable asset.
 Once it is successfully archived, it can be deleted.
 The full SIP can be regenerated by the archive and retrieved at a later time.

-The original files in the archivist's workstation can be optionally kept and/or copied to local storage.
+The original files in the depositor's workstation can be optionally kept and/or copied to local storage.
 This is strongly recommended, at least until Pocket Archive reaches a stable status and can be exclusively relied on for long-term preservation.
 More copies means more chances to recover data from corruption or loss, but it also means higher storage costs.

-Source file & folder layout
+Source file & directory layout

-The arrangement of files and folders is important, the ordering of elements in a folder is less so.
-A file or sub-folder inside a parent folder creates a membership relationship between the two, so that, e.g. one can create the following structure:
+A file or sub-folder inside a parent folder creates a membership relationship between the two, so that, e.g. one can create the following layout:

 my_collection